top of page

 3️⃣ Select Text with Purpose:

 ➡️ Set the Purpose: Before starting the read-aloud, clearly state the objective and purpose of the activity to the students.
 It could be to explore specific themes, characters, plot points, vocabulary, or any other learning objective you want to focus on.
 Students will be prepared to think critically and meet the standards.
+Students need to know what they are learning and what we expect them to do.

 ➡️ A 30-minute video and a PDF will help you unlock and Crack the Standard Codes in 4 Simple Steps⬇️